 Confessing Historic Reformation Christianity: Salvation by Grace Alone, Through Faith Alone, in Christ Alone, Founded on Scripture Alone, for the Glory of God Alone.

-We are a growing community of believers in Jesus Christ with diverse spiritual histories, who share a common story.
+Providence Reformed Church is a growing community of believers in Jesus Christ with diverse spiritual histories, who share a common story.
 Our spiritual hunger to know God and his Word more deeply, has led us to the great truths of the Gospel as they were restored and restated during the Protestant Reformation.

 As a local congregation we are affiliated with other congregations across the USA and Canada who are known as the Presbyterian Church in America (PCA).
 This united body of local churches is strongly oriented to reaching our neighbors and the world.
 We are especially focused on planting new churches, establishing biblical ministries on college campuses, and sending missionaries all over the world.
 And happily, we are not part of the larger and liberal Presbyterian USA denomination.
 Click here to read more about our denomination and its ministry.